The year 2018 is a big one for Philadelphia!

 Where: Various locations including the Kimmel Center, 300 S. Broad Street

-The Philadelphia International Festival of the Arts returns to Broad Street.
-Collaborative, innovative performances are the hallmark of the 10-day, art-filled festival and street fair along Broad Street, also known as the Avenue of the Arts.
-Another highlight: French performance troupe Trans Express returns, this time for the world premiere of Crystal Palace, a 30-foot chandelier — made of 50 air acrobats and dancers — and a recreation of the history of dance from the waltz to disco.
+The Philadelphia International Festival of the Arts returns to Broad Street this June.
+Collaborative, innovative performances are the hallmark of the 11-day, art-filled festival and street fair along Broad Street, also known as the Avenue of the Arts.
+Highlights include noted theater performer Taylor Mac’s epic performance art concert A 24-Decade History of Popular Music (which will be presented in two 12-hour parts) and the return of French performance troupe Transe Express for the world premiere of Cristal Palace, a 30-foot chandelier made of 50 air acrobats and dancers.

 Philly Beer Week, the 11th annual celebration of Philadelphia’s vibrant beer culture, takes over the city and region for 10 days.
 Events range from tastings to lectures to beer-pairing dinners where sudsy cheersing is encouraged.